Director, Robotics & Autonomous Systems Programs

 This terminology covers terms associated with unmanned (that is, driverless), ground (that is, land-based and in continuous contact with the ground), industrial vehicles.
 By providing a common and consistent lexicon, the purpose of this terminology is to facilitate communication between individuals who may be involved in the research, design, deployment, and use of unmanned ground vehicles, including but not limited to, for manufacturing, distribution, security, etc. The terminology covers terms used in performance test methods of automatic guided vehicles (AGVs), autonomous mobile robots, and all other driverless, ground vehicles.
 In addition, with increasingly intelligent vehicle systems with onboard equipment, robotics industry terms that are used in associated test methods and descriptions are also included.VIEW ON ASTM

 Bridging the gap between R&D and sustained commercial success by harnessing standards to optimum effect can be complex and challenging for those working in emerging technologies like robotics and automation.
 Events move quickly, and established processes don’t always apply.
 For this reason, we offer Advisory Services to organizations to help them make rapid and effective progress.
 The four areas we cover are:

 1. Technical and strategic consulting on new developments and trends.

 2. Roadmapping (often aligning technology and standards roadmaps).

 4. Bespoke analysis and technical reports – often impacting investment or M&A decisions.

-Education and training is a further key strand of our exo technologies work.
+Education and training is a further key strand of our robotics and automation work.
 Leveraging expertise from industry, academia, and government, ASTM International will plan to deliver courses and events to support the robotics and automation community.